3 Amazing Benefits of Fasted Exercise

 Research shows that even when you’ve sinned, it can keep those extra pounds from piling on.
 In one six-week study, researchers asked male volunteers to stuff themselves with junk food every day.
 Some participants didn’t exercise at all while gorging themselves, while others either fasted before exercising in the morning or ate a big breakfast before working out.
 What happened?

-Fasted exercise lowers your insulin levels.
+Working out during a fast lowers your insulin levels.

 Excess insulin packs fat on your body and puts you at risk for diabetes, so one of the biggest favors you can do for yourself is to drive that insulin down.
 Either fasting or exercise will help you do this—and when you pair them up, the result is metabolic magic.
 In the study I cited above, for instance, the controls and the non-fasting exercisers exhibited insulin resistance (which leads to higher insulin levels) after their junk food overload.